avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: VibrioCholeraeInSea.png
   :width: 750

   Figure 7.
 Non-epidemic lineages of *V. cholerae* such as the MX-2 lineage are part of the bacterioplankton in aquatic environments.
 The non-epidemic *V. cholerae* are under risk of predation by protozoa and bacteriophages (viruses).
 These non-epidemic *V. cholerae* can attach to other organisms such as phytoplankton, macroalgae, chitinous zooplankton, and gelatinous egg masses, which may provide sources of nutrients for the non-epidemic *V. cholerae*.
 Fish and birds feed on plankton and mussels that might harbour non-epidemic *V. cholerae*.
 In contrast to the non-epidemic lineages of *V. cholerae*, as we mentioned above (Figure 2 above), long-term persistance of 7PET in aquatic environments is a controversial scientific question and is still under active debate.
 Image credit: Adapted by A. Coghlan from Figure 3 in `Lutz et al 2013`_.
+Permission details for original figure in `Lutz et al 2013`_: `Creative Commons Attribution License v3.0`_.

 .. _Lutz et al 2013: https://pubmed.ncbi.nlm.nih.gov/24379807/

+.. _Creative Commons Attribution License v3.0: https://creativecommons.org/licenses/by/3.0/

 Serogroups of *V. cholerae*
 ---------------------------